University of Minnesota Athletics

 Bryan Nardo joined the University of Minnesota football staff as Senior Defensive Assistant in January 2026.

-Linebacker Nick Martin led the unit with 140 total tackles to rank as the sixth-most in the FBS and the most for an OSU player since 1984.
+Linebacker Nick Martin led the unit with 140 total tackles to rank as the sixth-most in the FBS and the most for an Oklahoma State player since 1984.
 He also finished No. 3 in the FBS with 83 solo tackles and teamed with safeties Kendal Daniels (105 total tackles) and Trey Rucker (100 total tackles) to make Oklahoma State one of two FBS teams and the only Power Five team with three players to record triple-digit tackles on the year.

 During his career, Nardo has mentored 28 all-conference linebackers with three of them adding All-America recognition.

 Nardo coached linebackers at Youngstown State from 2020-21, and the unit thrived under his leadership.
-He recruited and coached transfer Grant Dixon, who stepped right into the starting lineup in 2020 and became the first YSU linebacker to be named first-team All-MVFC since 2007.
-Dixon followed that up with another all-conference performance under Nardo in 2021, leading the Penguins in tackles with 67 while adding two interceptions and two sacks.
+He recruited and coached transfer Grant Dixon, who stepped right into the starting lineup in 2020 and became the first Penguin linebacker to be named first-team All-MVFC since 2007.
+Dixon followed that up with another all-conference performance under Nardo in 2021, leading the team in tackles with 67 while adding two interceptions and two sacks.

 Nardo spent eight seasons as the Defensive Coordinator at Emporia State.
 He was selected as a member of the American Football Coaches Association (AFCA) 35 Under 35 Coaches Leadership Institute in 2019, which was his final year at Emporia State.

 Nardo’s Emporia State defense was one of the best in the country in forcing takeaways, producing 209 during his time in Emporia.
-The Hornets were the only Division II program in country to force 25-plus takeaways every year from 2012-16.
+The Hornets were the only Division II program in the country to force 25-plus takeaways every year from 2012-16.

 Nardo coached two linebackers to All-American accolades during those eight years, Ben Carlson in 2012 and Jace McDown in 2019.
 They were the first to earn that honor for the Hornets since 1999.
 Six different Hornet linebackers recorded 100-plus tackles in a season, with two others recording more than 90.
 In 2015, for the first time in MIAA history, all three starting linebackers at Emporia State surpassed 100 tackles.

 In 2019, Emporia State was one of the best in the MIAA in almost every defensive category.
-The Hornets led the league in passing defense, while Lawson Holbert led the conference with seven interceptions and earned All-American honors in the process.
-ESU was second in total defense and third in rushing defense, which helped junior linebacker Jace McDown earn MIAA Athlete of the Year as well as All-American honors after finishing second in the league in total tackles.
+The Hornets led the league in passing defense, while safety Lawson Holbert led the conference with seven interceptions and earned All-American honors in the process.
+Emporia State was second in total defense and third in rushing defense, which helped junior linebacker Jace McDown earn MIAA Athlete of the Year as well as All-American honors after finishing second in the league in total tackles.
 The unit’s success led to nine players from Emporia State’s defense earning all-conference honors.

 In 2018, Emporia State finished with another postseason appearance, securing their fourth straight winning season for the first time since joining NCAA Division II, and capped it off with a Corsicana Bowl win to finish 8-4.
 Nardo helped five players earn All-MIAA honors.